TommyTeaVee/workadventure/docs/maps/editor/megaphone.md

 ## Configuring the megaphone

-To configure the megaphone feature in WorkAdventure, follow the steps below.
+To configure the megaphone feature in Qtune, follow the steps below.
 Please note that [access to the map editor](access.md) is required to perform these configurations.

 Megaphone settings will affect the entire map.